Preface

 - to provide a principled introduction to maximum likelihood and Bayesian statistical analysis and

-- to demonstrate that statistics offers a well founded and coherent theory of information, rather than just seemingly unrelated collections of “recipes” for data analysis.
+- to show that statistics is a coherent, well founded theory of information, not merely a set of disconnected “recipes” for data analysis.

-The first part of the module (Weeks 1–5) we will explore the method of maximum likelihood both practically and more theoretically in terms of its foundations.
+The first part of the module (Weeks 1–5) explores the method of maximum likelihood drawing on relevant aspects of information theory with application to standard models such as exponential families.

-The second part of this module (Weeks 6–10) focuses on the Bayesian approach to statistical estimation and inference that can be viewed as a natural extension of likelihood-based statistical analysis that overcomes some of the limitations of maximum likelihood.
+The second part of this module (Weeks 6–10) focuses on the Bayesian approach to statistical estimation and inference, presented as a natural extension of likelihood-based methods that addresses some limitations of maximum likelihood.

 Acknowledgements